stupidkubik/Stripe-mini-app/README.md

 Playwright spins up the dev server automatically.
 Use `npx playwright show-report` to inspect the latest run.

+Coverage targets and the list of critical modules are documented in `TESTING.md`.

 ## 📁 Key Paths
 | Path | Purpose |
 | --- | --- |